 “If I do take on you and Lykas, you’re going to act as my ‘keepers first,” she told him.
 His attention riveted to her and stayed, his eyes sparking bright.
 “And I’ll teach you in the same way Patch taught me.
 It’s boring, Rin, I guarantee it.
 But you’ll learn fundamentals that will help you become successful chasers when you decide to go out on your own.”

 “Like the paperwork?”

-“Don’t know ‘bout that,” the boisterous woman said as the talk and laughter died about them.
+“Don’t know ‘bout that,” the rowdy woman said as the talk and laughter died about them.
 People intently listened, which startled Lapis; the fear of an underwar weighed on more than a few.
 “There were explosions, though.
 Rocked buildings!
 Somethin’s goin’ on.”

-Everyone gasped, then began to mumble among themselves.
+Everyone gasped, then mumbled among themselves.

-“That’s stupid,” the boisterous woman said, her enthusiasm dying into a serious frown.
+“That’s stupid,” the rowdy woman said, her enthusiasm dying into a serious frown.
 “I got trapped with the last one, between the Strikers and the Yoh Rikarde.
-Sat in a friend’s house hopin’ it didn’t fall on our heads.
+Sat in a friend’s house, hopin’ it didn’t fall on our heads.
 Neither looked to win, then the Minq showed up.
 Obliterated ‘m all, slipped away before the guards knew what was goin’ on, and peace returned.
 Hoyt ain’t got enough backin’ to take on the Minq.”